Jessica Henwick: International breakthrough

 In 2022, Henwick was in two of the most highly viewed Netflix films of all time: The Gray Man and Glass Onion: A Knives Out Mystery.
 She directed her short film Bus Girl, shot entirely on a smartphone during a break from filming Glass Onion.
 It was nominated for a BAFTA award for Best Short Film.

 In 2023, Henwick joined the cast of The Royal Hotel directed by Kitty Green.
 Her performance was well reviewed with The Hollywood Reporter calling her 'superb'.
 The film received an 89% score on Rotten Tomatoes.

 In 2024, Henwick appeared in Cuckoo opposite Hunter Schafer.
 Her performance required her to learn American Sign Language.
 That year she also reprised her role in the second season of animated series Blood of Zeus.
 Henwick served on the BAFTA jury for Best Short Film that year, following her nomination the previous year.

-In 2025, Henwick joined the cast of Silo, upcoming films How to Make A Killing and The Roots Manoeuvre, and the Netflix adaptation of book Vladimir.
+In 2025, Henwick joined the cast of Silo, films How to Make a Killing and The Roots Manoeuvre, and the Netflix adaptation Vladimir (TV series).

+In 2026, she starred as Sofia in the horror comedy film Everybody Wants to Fuck Me alongside Taron Egerton.
+TheWrap called her performance "beguiling" and praised her "poise" and "elegance" in the role.
+The film premiered at the 2026 Toronto International Film Festival.